MENUMENU

 #5 Other Stuff

 Roller tray.
 This is a must if you’re planning on using a roller.
-Pour the paint in the deeper part, dip your roller into it and then roll it over the ridged surface of the tray to evenly distribute the paint on the roller.
+Pour the paint into the deeper part, dip your roller into it and then roll it over the ridged surface of the tray to evenly distribute the paint on the roller.

 Plastic Bags or Bin Liners.
 Before adding paint, put your tray into a plastic bag.
 This way, when you’ve finished painting, you can just remove the dirty bag and your tray is completely clean.

 Bags also come in really handy when you want to take a break.
-Just wrap your roller or brush tightly in a plastic bag to stop the paint drying.
+Just wrap your roller or brush tightly in a plastic bag to stop the paint from drying.
 We’ve even used this technique successfully when leaving our brushes overnight.
 Just don’t leave them too long, as your paint will still start to dry and make cleaning your equipment really difficult (or impossible).

 Filler.
 Inevitably at some point, you’ll find a few holes that you’ll need to patch.
 For everything that we’ll be painting, we use this Red Devil Onetime Filler.
 The only time we use something else is occasionally when we’re filling holes in woodwork that we’re not going to paint.